IT21314742/Loading-Bar/README.md

-   Bar Created with HTML, CSS and .
+   Bar  with HTML, CSS and .